Yosemike/distillinstitute/_pages/start-here.md

 Share: true
 ---

-Knowledge is knowing vegetables are good, wisdom is eating ‘em.
-And I’m all about eating vegetables here.
+Knowledge is knowing how to clean a window, wisdom is cleaning it.
+And it’s all about cleaning window here, for our clarity and sanity.

-I extract lessons that help build better habits and compress the learnings into tools you can use with ease.
+I love to learn but the lessons don’t always stick with me.
+So I extract the learnings that can help build better habits and compress them into tools we can use here.

 > Time is running out for all of us, I’ll use mine so you don’t have to waste yours.

-No matter the level of perfection, there’s always room for improvement, it’s an axiom I will never let die.
+No matter the level of perfection, there’s always room for improvement, it’s an axiom I’ll never let die.
 It’s also what I told 13 year-old me who loved playing basketball.

 While I never became the next Michael Jordan that I fully expected myself to be, I learned a few things about being a better person and I’d like to share them with you.